Finite diamond-colored modular and distributive lattices with applications to combinatorial Lie representation theory

-Before we present the details, we make the following overall comments.
-We will mainly work with partially ordered sets, thought of as graphs when identified with their order diagrams.
+Here are some general notions that readers should keep in mind.
+The combinatorial objects of primary interest for us are partially ordered sets thought of as graphs when identified with their covering digraphs.
 Generally speaking, any graph we work with will be finite and directed, with no loops and at most one edge between any two vertices, i.e.\ simple directed graphs.
 Most often, such a graph will either have its edges or its vertices colored by elements from some index set (usually a set of positive integers).
 Such coloring can provide crucial information when we view these structures within the algebraic contexts that primarily motivate our interest.
 The conventions and notation we use here largely borrow from \cite{DonSupp}, \cite{ADLP}, \cite{ADLMPPW}, and \cite{StanleyText}.
-Some concepts are illustrated in \ExampleFigList.
+Many of the poset-related concepts are depicted in figures throughout the manuscript.
+Throughout, we alert the reader to what we believe are new results or new proofs of known results, and we attempt to find references for results that are non-routine or not very well known.

+Before we embark, we offer two more general thoughts.
+We regard many of our ideas here to be an outgrowth of R.\ A.\ Proctor's pioneering work in \cite{PrEur} with distributive lattices and compression posets related to minuscule representations of simple Lie algebras.
+Also, to the extent that lattice theory still exists on the periphery of mathematics as a tidy but dismissible area -- see \cite{Rota} for some historical reflections on such attitudes -- we hope our work here might be experienced by readers as an affirmative demonstration of its inherence, its usefulness, and its connectedness to some central areas of mathematics.